-Then, for a fixed $p$ sufficiently close to $1$, the two-point function $\tau_p$ of $\bP_p$ is bounded away from zero.
-Hence $\sqrt\psi$, and thus $\psi$, must be bounded.
-It follows that $\Gamma$ has property (T). \eproof

-\begin{remark} In the proof of the direct implication, we again chose to give a threshold for the expected degree to keep the exposition consistent.
-As pointed out in Remark \ref{remark-Marginals}, the lower bound on the expected degree may be replaced by the assumption that each individual edge is present with probability at least $1-(\delta^2\eps^2)/(2d_{K,\skrig})$.
-If $S$ denotes the generating set used to define $\skrig$, then $d_{S,\skrig}=1$ and it is a standard fact that $(\eps_S,S)$ is a Kazhdan pair for $\Gamma$ for a suitable $\eps_S>0$.
-Letting $\delta\to 1/\sqrt{2}$, it follows that for every $\Gamma$-invariant bond percolation which contains each individual edge with probability at least $1-\eps_S^2/4$, the two-point function is bounded away from zero.
-This is the bound obtained in \cite[Corollary 5.4 (ii)]{IKT09}.
-Moreover, we conclude that the optimal threshold for the expected degree is less than or equal to $1-\eps_S^2/(4\deg(o))$. \end{remark}
+\begin{remark}[\bf Marginals and Expected Degree] We have presented a threshold for the expected degree to keep the exposition consistent.
+As seen in the proof, such a threshold is essentially equivalent to a threshold for marginals.
+The lower bound on the expected degree may e.g.~be replaced by the assumption that each individual edge is present with probability at least $1-(\delta^2\eps^2)/(2d_{K,\skrig})$.
+If $S$ denotes the generating set used to define $\skrig$, then $d_{S,\skrig}=1$ and it is a standard fact that $(\eps_S,S)$ is a Kazhdan pair for $\Gamma$ for suitable $\eps_S>0$.
+Letting $\delta\to 1/\sqrt{2}$, it follows that every $\Gamma$-invariant bond percolation which contains each individual edge with probability at least $1-\eps_S^2/4$, has a two-point function bounded away from zero.
+This recovers the bound in \cite[Corollary 5.4 (ii)]{IKT09}.
+Moreover, it shows that the optimal threshold for the expected degree is less than or equal to $1-\eps_S^2/(4\deg(o))$. \nopagebreak { \rule{2mm}{2mm}} \end{remark}

-\subsection{Relative property (T) and non-uniqueness at $p_u$.}
+\subsection{Relative Property (T) and Non-Uniqueness at $p_u$.}